-- 29. (1) The Director-General may direct that additional security measures be implemented or complied with. - (2) A direction under subregulation (1) is a security direction. - (3) However, the Director-General must not give a security direction unless it is appropriate to do so because an unlawful interference with maritime transport is probable or imminent. - (4) A security direction has no effect until the Director-Geninul commits the direction to writing.
+- 29. (1) The Director-General may direct that additional security measures be implemented or complied with. - (2) A direction under subregulation (1) is a security direction. - However, the Director-General must not give a security direction unless it is appropriate to do so because an unlawful interference with maritime transport is probable or imminent. - A security direction has no effect until the Director-General commits the direction to (4) writing.

-- 30. (1) Before giving a security direction, the Director-General must consult Nicoc. - (2) If it is reasonable and practicable to do so, the Directo-General must also consult the following about giving a security direction that relates to the movement of ships within, or in or out of, a security regulated port: - (a) maritime industry participants who will be affected by the direction; - (b) organs of state whose operations in the port will be affected by the direction;
+- 30. (1) Before giving a security direction, the Director-General must consult Nicoc. - If it is reasonable and practicable to do so, the Director-General must also consult the following about giving a security direction that relates to the movement of ships within, or in or out of, a security regulated port: - maritime industry participants who will be affected by the direction; (a) - organs of state whose operations in the port will be affected by the direction;

-(c) persons, other than those mentioned in paragraph (a) or (b), who need to implement, or comply with, the direction.
+persons, other than those mentioned in paragraph (a) or (b), who need to implement, or